2019 Underwater: Competition Terms and Conditions

 Poems with joint authorship are ineligible.

 Entries must be written in English, and be no more than 48 lines in length.
-If submitted by post, they must be on A4 paper, and they should be typed or word-processed if possible.

 Name and address of the poet must not be included with the text of the poem, since entries are judged anonymously.
 Track changes must be removed before submitting the poem.